 Did you see that?
 That thing that just whizzed by your ear?
 That was 2017 waving goodbye!
 Time to embrace a new year and all that entails.
-Every year we learn new lessons; surprisingly the best lessons we learn are from the mistakes we made!
+Every year we learn new lessons.
+Surprisingly, the best lessons we learn are from the mistakes we make.
 I like to think of them as learning opportunities.
-Remember, we have always said that if you solve a problem you have probably made a customer for life.
+Remember, we have always said that if you solve a problem, you have probably made a customer for life.

 One Pivotal Change-Up can Re-Shape your Whole Life.

 It’s time for analysis!
 What problem did you solve last year that inspired you to make changes in your professional or personal life?
 Which leads me into what makes us change?
 Every year we make resolutions or goals that are supposed to create better lives for ourselves and/or our families.
 I can tell you that over the years I have made hundreds of resolutions that have never come to fruition, usually because there are so many of them I can’t keep track of whether I have reached them or not!

 I have just read a pivotal book, “The Power of Habit” by Charles Duhigg, or at least, pivotal for me.
 The premise of the book is that it is habit that rules our daily lives and in changing our habits we can change our world.
 However, it isn’t by changing EVERY habit that can make a difference, it is by finding that one crucial habit that so many other behaviors revolve around.
 The personal example that Mr. Duhigg used was in losing weight.
 Hands up all of you who at one time or another wanted to lose weight!
 Been there, done that, still dealing with it!